Soros: The World's Most Influential Investor

 Soros: The World's Most Influential Investor is a non-fiction book by Robert Slater, first released by McGraw Hill in 1996, that describes the early life, education, work, and philanthropy of a man many consider to be the most influential and successful investor of the twentieth century.

 Content

-Heralded as the "World's Greatest Investor", and "King of the Hedge Funds", in the 1980s Soros ardently strived to expand the wealth of his Quantum Fund which he in turn used to finance his efforts to bring down Communism and establish Open Societies in those Eastern European countries still feeling the effects of stagnant economies and repressive leadership.
-Still vilified by many on the right, who prefer to brand him "The Man Who Broke the Bank of England" and continue to denounce him, occasionally with conspiracy theories, he remains admired by many on the left.
+In the 1980s Soros ardently strived to expand the wealth of his Quantum Fund which he in turn used to finance his efforts to bring down Communism and establish Open Societies in those Eastern European countries still feeling the effects of stagnant economies and repressive leadership.
+The fund gained international attention following its profits during the United Kingdom’s 1992 currency crisis, after which Soros was described as “the man who broke the Bank of England."